-To be on the safe side, make sure that you use a VPN that makes privacy and security top priorities, like the 5 providers I listed above, when in the country, so that none of your online activities can be traced back to you.
+To be on the safe side, make sure that you use a VPN that makes privacy and security top priorities, like the seven providers I listed above so that none of your online activities can be traced back to you.

 What Else Can You Use a VPN For?

 Besides offering excellent protection for your online activities, a VPN also offers other definite advantages.